pranavdurai10/pranavdurai10/README.md

 ## About Me

-Hi, I'm Pranav Durai, a Computer Vision Engineer at Big Vision LLC.
-I'm also a passionate Quantum AI Researcher!

-I'm also serving as a Research Fellow at Stanford University - School of Medicine, where my area of work is related to pre-clinical medical imaging.

-I travelled 1000s of kilometers on my motorcycle to explore nature, and to find myself.

-I'm an ardent Apple Fan and have been following the company since 2010.

-I intend to help humanity sustain in the future.
+I am Pranav Durai, a Computer Vision Engineer at Big Vision LLC.
+I'm a passionate Quantum AI Researcher, and currently, I serve as a Research Fellow at Stanford University - School of Medicine, focusing on pre-clinical medical imaging and segmentation.
+My love for nature led me to explore its wonders, traveling thousands of kilometers on my motorcycle in search of self-discovery.
+As an enthusiastic Apple fan, I have been devotedly following the company since 2010.
+My mission is to contribute to humanity's sustainable future through my work.

 DARE MIGHTY THINGS 🚀